Nervous System Stress in Children: Signs and Natural Support

 The “Perfect Storm” Effect

-Did You Know?
-We often see children dealing with what we call the “Perfect Storm”—a combination of physical stress (like birth trauma), chemical stress (from environmental toxins), and emotional stress (from busy family life or school pressures).
+We often see children dealing with what we call the “Perfect Storm” – a combination of physical stress (like birth trauma), chemical stress (from environmental toxins), and emotional stress (from busy family life or school pressures).
+When these pile up, your child’s nervous system can become overwhelmed.

-Here’s where it gets tricky—subluxations rarely cause obvious pain in children.
-Instead, they show up as functional problems that might seem unrelated to the spine.
+Here’s where it gets tricky – nervous system stress rarely causes obvious pain in children.
+Instead, it shows up as functional problems that might seem unrelated.

 In Infants and Toddlers